kuzudb/kuzu-docs/docs/cypher/data-definition/create-table.md

 ```
 CREATE REL TABLE GROUP Knows (FROM User To User, FROM User to City, year INT64);
 ```
 The statement above creates a Knows_User_User rel table and a Knows_User_City rel table.
+And a Knows rel table group refering these two rel tables.
 ```
 CALL SHOW_TABLES() RETURN *;
 ----------------------------------------------